bwlewis/feathercache/inst/backends/mongoose/README.md

 You can store key/values across several servers using any desired sharding strategy and then clients may download or delete them without advance knowledge of storage location.
-This approach introduces latency for the sake of extreme simplicity.
+This approach introduces latency on the order of the mongoose cluster size, but provides an *extremely* simple way to take advantage of aggregated bandwidth from multiple servers.
+It wokrs best with smallish numbers of mongoose servers.

 ### A redirect example on a single server